Easter Eggs: What Is the History Behind This Tradition?

-One of the earliest Easter egg hunts that most resemble the modern Easter egg hunt can be traced to Martin Luther.
+One of the earliest Easter egg hunts that most resembles the modern Easter egg hunt can be traced to Martin Luther.
 Martin Luther was a key leader in the Protestant Reformation.
 During this time, men would hide eggs for women and children to find.
 The joy the women and children experienced as they found eggs mirrored the joy the women felt when they found Jesus’ tomb empty and realized He had risen.

 Just like early Easter egg hunts, we hide eggs for children to find.
 For our modern Easter egg hunts, we hide special goodies inside each egg.
 Therefore, when children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.

 Every year, the White House hosts their annual Easter Egg Roll.
 Egg rolling is a symbolic reenactment of the stone rolling away from Christ’s tomb.
 At the White House, children are invited to roll their eggs across the lawn.
 At the end of the event, the children receive a commemorative wooden egg.

 Having its roots in the Greek Orthodox tradition, children across Europe and eastern countries play egg tapping.
 In its early days, red eggs were cracked together when people exchanged Easter greetings.
 Eventually, it evolved into a competitive game for children.
 The children are given hard-boiled eggs, and they hit each other’s eggs against one another.
 The winner is the child that has an intact egg at the end.